stephenott0205/lab1/README.md

     $ git clone https://github.com/bechang/pppl-labs.git

-Each lab is committed on a different branch.
+The files for a single lab are committed on a different branch.
 For example, to switch to the Lab 1 branch, use the following command:

     $ git checkout --track origin/lab1